mms-uret/sbs.php/readme.md

 When to build a build step
 ----------------------------
-SBS decides if it has to build the build step according to the specification in sbs.yml SBS can decide this according:
+SBS decides if it has to build the build step according to the specification in sbs.yml SBS can decide this according to:
 * hash of files or directories (use `files`)
 * hash of last commit of a branch in a git repository (use `commit`)